OSULUG/laws/constitution.rst

 ^^^^^^^^^^^^^^^

-The Webmaster will be responsible for the creation, design, hosting, and maintenence of the Organization's web presence, either directly or by delegation.
+The Webmaster will be responsible for the creation, design, hosting, and maintenance of the Organization's web presence, either directly or by delegation.

 Standing Committees (IV)